PASSPORT APPLICATION

 For women who would like to revert to their maiden name (by virtue of death of the spouse):

-- PSA-issued Certificate of Live Birth or Report of Birth
+- Original and one (1) photocopy of the PSA-issued Certificate of Live Birth or Report of Birth

 For women who would like to revert to their maiden name (by virtue of an annulment, declaration of nullity of marriage, judicially-recognized foreign divorce, and judicially-recognized divorce under Presidential Decree No.1083 (Code of Muslim Personal Laws of the Philippines):

-- PSA-issued Certificate of Marriage or Report of Marriage (ROM) with annotation reflecting the nullity or dissolution of marriage
+- Original and one (1) photocopy of the PSA-issued Certificate of Marriage or Report of Marriage (ROM) with annotation reflecting the nullity or dissolution of marriage

-- PSA-issued Certificate of Live Birth or Report of Birth
+- Original and one (1) photocopy of the PSA-issued Certificate of Live Birth or Report of Birth

 - Latest issued Philippine passport